jsinger67/parol/book/src/ParolVersion3.md

 crate and have `parol` as build dependency.

-Anyway, as before, it is advisable to use `parol_runtime` in the version that `parol` in the build dependencies.
+Anyway, as before, it is advisable to use `parol_runtime` in the version that `parol` in the build dependencies uses.
 These two crates are precisely coordinated.

 To check this you can use the following command: